Diwan Bhawani Das

-Diwan Bhawani Das (1770 - 1834) was a high-ranking Hindu official under Durrani emperors, Zaman Shah and Shah Shujah.
+Diwan Bhawani Das (c.
+1770 - 1834) was a high-ranking Hindu official under Durrani emperors, Zaman Shah and Shah Shujah.
 He later became the revenue minister of Maharaja Ranjit Singh, ruler of the powerful Sikh Empire.

 Life

 Bhawani Das was born in 1770 and was the second son of Diwan Thakur Das, the revenue minister of the Durrani emperor, Ahmad Shah Abdali.
+He was born into a Khatri family.
 Bhawani Das served as a high-ranking revenue officer under Durrani emperors, Zaman Shah and Shah Shujah, mostly employed in collecting the custom duties of Multan and Derajat.

 In 1808, disgusted at the way he was treated at the Kabul court, he went to Lahore to serve under Maharaja Ranjit Singh, ruler of the Sikhs.
 He was warmly welcomed by Ranjit Singh as the Sikh state was in need of a proper state treasury and system of regular accounts.
 His employment proved fruitful- Bhawani Das established an office for pay of troops and a finance office, of both of which he was made the head.
 He set up 12 departments called daftars (offices) to deal with all civil and military accounts.
 In the districts of different subahs, treasuries were established to maintain regular accounts of income and expenditure.
 In newly conquered territories, settlement officers were appointed to regulate revenue and finance.
 His successes impressed Ranjit Singh and he was appointed the finance minister in 1811.
 However, Bhawani Das was not an honest man, and had to reprimanded on several occasions.
 Sohan Lal Suri, author of the Umdat-ut-Tawarikh, writes- "His hunchback was full of mischief".